Things Canadian Say: Canadian Slang You Need to Know

-One of the funny-sounding Candian slang words is skookum which means exceptional or impressive.
+One of the funny-sounding Canadian slang words is “skookum,” which means exceptional or impressive.

-Another slang term you may hear while taking directions from a Candian is the word Klick/Click which means kilometres and is used like “The university is 10 klicks away.”
+Another slang term you may hear while taking directions from a Canadian is the word "klick," which means kilometres and is used like “The university is 10 klicks away.”

 This one might not be as obvious until you hear someone actually use it in a sentence.
-A Knapsack is what Canadians use to refer to a backpack.
-It definitely rhymes with Backpack, though, right?
+"Knapsack" is what Canadians use to refer to a backpack.
+It definitely rhymes with backpack, though, right?

 While they are usually called a restroom or toilet in most countries and ‘the loo’ in Britain, bathrooms are referred to as washrooms in Canada.